 Extension

-Harvard Extension School has a single Program Page template that can be used to power program pages for:
+Harvard Extension School has two program templates, a standard template and a Flexible Extension Program Template, that can be used to power program pages for:

 How to use the standard template